Influenza Reassortment Analysis Service¶

 NOTE¶

-The current version of TreeSort is meant to be used for Influenza viruses ONLY.
+The current version of TreeSort can ONLY be used with nucleotide sequences of an Influenza virus.
 We hope to provide an updated version in the near future that can be used with common segmented viruses.

 See Also¶